 - Federation of Defense and Corporate Counsel, Member

-- Association of Defense Counsel (ADC), Board of Director
+- Association of Defense Counsel (ADC), Board of Directors

 - Insurance Liaison (Present)